Mezgrman/Remixer/README.md

 Remixer – A fun tool to make a pseudo remix using speech synthesis
 ==================================================================
-This program is not intended (and not nearly capable of) making actual remixes that sound good.
+This program is not intended to (and not even remotely capable of) making actual remixes that sound good.
 It's just a fun tool.

 License
 -------